apalala/grako/README.rst

 * **Grako** now supports direct and indirect left recursion thanks to the implementation done by `Paul Sargent`_ of the work by `Warth et al`_.
 Performance for non-left-recursive grammars is unaffected.

-* Stateful parsing (stateful rules) is back.
-It was not possible to implement in a semantic class because those do not participate in backtracking.

 * The old grammar syntax is now supported with deprecation warnings.
 Use the `--pretty` option to upgrade a grammar.

 * If there are no slashes in a pattern, they can now be specified without the opening and closing question marks.